mattstuhring/java-fundamentals/README.md

 This repo holds the first 10 labs for Code 401

 ## Table of Contents
-1. Java primitives and control flow
+1. Lab 01: Java primitives and control flow
-2. Arrays, Loops, Imports, ArrayLists
+2. Lab 02: Arrays, Loops, Imports, ArrayLists
+3. Lab 03: Maps, File I/O, and Testing
+4. Lab 06: Composition and Inheritance, Part 1

 -----------------------------------------------------------------